k2maan/moviehut-random-movie-api/README.md

-# MovieQue - Random Movie API
+# MovieHut - Random Movie API

 **_MovieQue_** is a **_free and open source_**, Node.js REST API.
 There are three endpoints, `/random`, `/movie/:name`, and `/movies`, all explained below.